 Seeing God, at a preacher’s request, strike someone blind as punishment for interfering with the preaching?

-Seeing the preacher doing the best he could (from his own experience) to give someone who was fighting against his work the opportunity to turn to a God of love?
+Seeing the preacher doing the best he could, with an attitude of love, giving someone who was fighting against his work the opportunity to turn to a God of love?

 There is much we are not told in this story but for sure there is nothing here to conclusively implicate God as one who lashes out in retributive anger at anyone who interferes with His or His servant’s work.
 It is equally possible (I think much more probable) that God and Paul, on God’s behalf, would have done all they could to reach Elymas, this misguided soul.